Analog vs Digital Phone Lines: Differences, Advantages, Applications

 Digital fax converts documents into digital files and transmits them via the Internet, offering a faster and better faxing experience than analog fax.
 Instead of a fax machine, you can send a fax straight from your computer or smartphone.

 You can also use digital fax with a specialized FoIP-enabled fax machine, but it works best with VoIP, email, or cloud networks.
-If you insist on using your traditional fax machine for digital faxing, you need special adapters.
+If you want to keep using a traditional fax machine, you’ll need special adapters to connect it to a digital system.

 Digital fax is easier to scale than analog fax since it requires minimal hardware investment.
 However, reliable faxing requires high-speed, stable internet and power connectivity.